airq/research/index.md

 ## 学术会议

-Qinan Han, Experimental observation and crystal plasticity simulation of high-temperature fatigue in a dual-phase high entropy alloy.International Workshop On Multiscale, Multiphysics, And Multidisciplinary Research On Materials And Structures, September 2025, Singapore.
+Qinan Han, Experimental observation and crystal plasticity simulation of high-temperature fatigue in a dual-phase high entropy alloy (Invited talk).
+International Workshop On Multiscale, Multiphysics, And Multidisciplinary Research On Materials And Structures, September 2025, Singapore.

 Utada, S., Han, Q., Li, A., Miquel, M. Z., Polatoğlu, C., Hasselqvist, M., ... & Reed, R. C. Tensile Testing of Ni-Based Single Crystal Superalloys: What Is the Correct “Point of View”?.
 Superalloys2024.
 August, 2024, Champion, Pennsylvania, USA.